Sugeepixie/Mushroom-Analysis/README.md

 - By classifying our data by different features and creating a target, we can test to confirm safe and poisonous mushrooms and their qualities.

 ## Questions:
-1) Which features are most indicative of a poisonous mushroom?
+1) Can a machine learning model help evaluate whether a mushroom is poisonous or edible?
-2) Which features of mushrooms are most palatable?
+2) Which features are most indicative of a poisonous mushroom?
 3) Which habitat contains the highest percentage of edible mushrooms?
 4) What populations contain the most edible and most poisonous mushrooms?

 ## Machine Learning Model: